Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Stability Measure and Optimal Ordering

 \paragraph{Properties of the Stability Measure.} The sum in~\eqref{eq:mu_definition} runs from $n=1$ to $N-1$: at $n=0$ there is only one ball ($\mathbb{Z}_p$ itself), so no hierarchical information is available; levels $n=1$ to $N-1$ capture the full stratification from coarsest to finest.
-The bounds $0 \leq \mu \leq (N-1)p^N$ are immediate from $|C(n)| \in [0, p^n]$; the upper bound is achieved only when every ball is expanding at every level.
+The bounds $0 \leq \mu \leq (N-1)p^N$ are immediate from $|E(n)| \in [0, p^n]$; the upper bound is achieved only when every ball is expanding at every level.

 We adopt~$\mu_E$ as the primary optimization criterion throughout this paper.
-Expanding dynamics at coarse scales signals that configurations agreeing in the most influential genes---those occupying the leading $p$-adic positions---diverge under~$f$; this is a direct obstruction to hierarchical stability.
-By contrast, contraction at fine scales merely indicates local convergence among configurations that already differ in high-level regulators (Remark~\ref{rem:weight_justification}).
-Part~II~\cite{perez2026padicII} examines the complementary criterion (maximizing~$\mu_A$); the trade-off is governed by Lemma~\ref{lem:mu_checksum}.
+Expanding dynamics at coarse scales signals that configurations agreeing in the most influential genes (those occupying the leading $p$-adic positions) diverge under~$f$; this is a direct obstruction to hierarchical stability.
+Contraction at fine scales records local convergence among configurations that already differ in high-level regulators (Remark~\ref{rem:weight_justification}); the weight $p^{N-n}$ in~$\mu_E$ therefore prioritizes coarse-scale information about the regulatory hierarchy.
+The complementary criterion of maximizing~$\mu_A$ is governed by the same trade-off (Lemma~\ref{lem:mu_checksum}, Remark~\ref{rem:tradeoff}).

-Minimizing $\mu$ has a natural evolutionary interpretation: perturbations to master regulators propagate to all downstream targets, while peripheral-gene noise has localized effects.
-Organisms that place high-influence genes such that coarse-scale dynamics are contracting tolerate stochastic fluctuations without catastrophic consequences---a selective advantage consistent with the observation that master regulators are typically more conserved across species than peripheral genes~\cite{alon2006introduction,davidson2006gene}.

 \begin{definition} Let $(x_{\alpha_0},\ldots,x_{\alpha_{N-1}})$ and $(x_{\beta_0},\ldots,x_{\beta_{N-1}})$ be two different orderings of the same $N$ genes.

 We say that the ordering $(x_{\alpha_0},\ldots,x_{\alpha_{N-1}})$ is \emph{more stable} than the ordering $(x_{\beta_0},\ldots,x_{\beta_{N-1}})$ if: